-What is Possum update?
+What is Google Possum Update ?

 Many business owners thought their “My business listings” have disappeared, but, it hasn’t.
 A filter named Possum was added by Google which impacted local search results.
 The primary reason behind this update was to diversify the local results and to put an end to spammy practices.

-Why was Possum update introduced?
+Why was Google Possum Update introduced?